 The Committee of the Regions has commissioned t33 and Milieu to carry out the study "Experiences of regional authorities with the Important Projects of Common European Interest (IPCEI) and suggestions for improvement".

-Local and regional authorities play a key role in industrial development in the EU and IPCEIs have the potential to make a significant contribution.
-By mapping the obstacles faced by local and regional authorities trying to set up or join an IPCEI, the study could both contribute to the CoR's future policy work in this area and provide guidance to local and regional authorities before they consider the IPCEI instrument.
+Local and regional authorities play a pivotal role in industrial development in the EU, and IPCEIs have the capacity to contribute significantly.
+By mapping the obstacles faced by local and regional authorities when setting up or joining IPCEI, the study contributes to the CoR's future policy work in this area, and provides guidance to local and regional authorities considering the IPCEI instrument.

 CONTENTS